CoLRev-Environment/colrev/docs/source/user_resources/2_workflow.rst

 Workflow
 ==================================

+The three-step **workflow** is designed as an intuitive cognitive tool for users to navigate the literature review process.
+Repeatedly calling ``colrev status`` should guide you through the different steps and operations, help you to keep track of individual papers, use different tools, and collaborate with the team.

+..
-This chapter will teach you how to use the CoLRev workflow.
+   Mention agreement on a shared data structure and steps of the literature review This chapter will teach you how to use the CoLRev workflow.
-Conducting a literature review is very challenging, requiring authors to keep track of individual papers, steps, and collaborative changes.
    In CoLRev, you should only have to know the colrev status command and ...

-Mention agreement on a shared data structure and steps of the literature review

 ..
 The main purpose of the three-step workflow is to make your work easier.

+The workflow, as illustrated in the following, consists of a three-step cycle that iterates from colrev status to a colrev operation to colrev validate and back to colrev status:

 .. figure:: ../../figures/workflow.svg
    :width: 600